ParkerLab/ataqv/README.rst

 The ``mkarv`` script that collects ataqc results and sets up a web application to visualize them requires Python 2.7 or newer.

+To run the test suite, you'll also need `LCOV`_, which can be installed via `Homebrew`_ (and is, if you install ataqc with Homebrew).
+Note that on Macs with XCode 8, LCOV <= 1.12 will not be able to find the coverage files, because of Apple's constant changes to their gcov version output.
+This has been fixed in LCOV, but not yet released -- when it is, and its Homebrew formula is updated, the test suite coverage report should work on Macs.

 Getting it running
 ==================